Zenith Carburettor Company (British)

 The Zenith Carburetter Company Limited was a British company making carburettors in Stanmore Middlesex, founded in 1912 as a subsidiary of the French Société du carburateur Zénith.
 In 1965, the company joined with its major pre-war rival Solex Carburettors, and over time, the Zenith brand name fell into disuse.
 The rights to the Zenith designs were owned by Solex UK (a daughter company of Solex in France).

-While better known for its much later products, Zenith produced carburettors that were standard equipment on some very early, brass era automobiles, including the Scripps-Booth.
+While better known for its much later products, Zenith produced carburettors that were standard equipment on some early automobiles, for instance examples from the Edwardian era, including the Scripps-Booth.

 Products

-Zenith's best-known products were the Zenith-Stromberg carburettors used from 1965–1967 Humber Super Snipe Series Va/Vb, Humber Imperial, 1967–1975 Jaguar E-types, Saab 99s, 90s and early 900s, 1969–1972 Volvo 140s and 164s, 1966–1979 Hillman Minx, Hunter (Arrow), 1966–1970 Singer Gazelle/Vogue (Arrow), 1967–1975 Sunbeam Alpine/Rapier Fastback (Arrow), 1970–1981 Hillman/Chrysler/Talbot/Sunbeam Avenger/Plymouth Cricket, MGs and some 1960s and 1970s Triumphs.
+Zenith's best-known products were the Zenith-Stromberg carburettors used from 1965–1967 Humber Super Snipe V, 1967–1975 Jaguar E-types, Saab 99s, 90s and early 900s, 1969–1972 Volvo 140s and 164s, 1966–1979 Hillman Hunter and derivatives, 1970–1981 Hillman Avenger, North American spec MGBs and MG Midgets, and some 1960s and 1970s Triumphs.